July 16-22, 2018

 This camp is for you if you are a more experienced or advanced runner.
 Maybe you’re someone that has an idea there is more ability inside you that you have not connected with yet.
-Perhaps you’re looking to BQ, or set a PR for a goal race.
-The focus for this camp is to challenge your limits, and give you all the tools you need to lift your running to a whole new level.
+Perhaps you’re looking to BQ, set a PR for a goal race, run your first marathon, or maybe your first ultra.
+The focus for this camp is to challenge your limits, and give you all the tools you need, training you both inside and out, to lift your running to a whole new level.

 Each day will start with a run, and includes a variety of cross training activities like hiking, pool running, and rock climbing.
 Every run and activity is guided by an expert and certified guide or coach.

-One of the greatest challenges we face as runners is to be aware of how we are running.
+Have you ever seen yourself run?
+Most runners haven’t!
 We will video your running at the beginning of the camp and then review each video and give feedback on tips that can help improve running efficiency.
 We then focus on those highlighted key factors of your form during the camp runs, so that you have an opportunity to improve your running technique.
 We then take another video at camp end for review and comparison with the initial video.
 This gives each camper a wonderful opportunity to see in real time how the changes suggested have had a positive impact on each runner’s form.

 We will also cover effective sustainable training plans, sharing the guiding principles of Lydiard Training, including how to build your own training plan towards a goal race.

 Workshops during the camp will cover subjects like positive running, nutrition, training plans, mental focus, guided imagery, and more.
-Each camper will leave camp with a clear goal and action plan to enable that goal to be achieved.
+Each camper will leave camp with an action plan and output and input goals to enable that plan to be achieved.

 This camp is for you if you are a woman runner that can already run a half marathon distance at 10 min/mile or faster at home elevation.